 So why all the fuss at Waldorf schools about age seven?
-Steiner liked to create groupings of seven and twelve because he claimed that these numbers possess occult, magical significance.
+Steiner liked to group phenomena in sets of seven and twelve because he claimed that these numbers possess occult, magical significance.
 [See “Magic Numbers”.]
 Thus, Steiner built the Waldorf curriculum around the number seven.
 But dividing things according to occult fantasies about numbers is arbitrary and meaningless.
 Steiner was making things up, spinning them out of his occult imagination, with no regard for reality or truth.
 If he believed his teachings on such points, he was deluding himself — just as his followers delude themselves now in accepting his teachings.

 The truth about the design of the Waldorf curriculum is plain.
 The design is truthless (or should I say toothless?).
 In truth, there is no truth in it.

 ** See, for instance, the “Permanent Tooth Eruption Chart” put out by the American Dental Association.
-It shows that various adult (“permanent”) teeth come in (“erupt”) at various times, from around the sixth year of life up to around the 21st year. [http://www.ada.org/sections/publicResources/pdfs/chart_eruption_perm.pdf] Using the data provided by this dental authority, we can see that the average date for the arrival of an adult tooth is slightly less than 11 years, which is more than half way into the Waldorf-fantasized second stage of childhood (ages 7-14).
+It shows that various adult (“permanent”) teeth come in (“erupt”) at various times, from around the sixth year of life up to around the twenty-first year. [http://www.ada.org/sections/publicResources/pdfs/chart_eruption_perm.pdf] Using the data provided by this dental authority, we can see that the average date for the arrival of an adult tooth is slightly less than eleven years, which is more than half way into the Waldorf-fantasized second stage of childhood (ages seven to fourteen).

 *** We have bent over too far to accommodate Steiner.
 Note the following: “[I] the first seven-year period of life, between birth and the change of teeth, man develops principally the physical body.” — Rudolf Steiner, THE MISSION OF THE FOLK SOULS (Rudolf Steiner Press, 2005), p.
 68. Here, Steiner is clearly saying that adult teeth replace baby teeth ("the change of teeth") at age seven, as if the entire process is completed at that time.

 Let’s look a bit more deeply into Steiner’s dental doctrines.
 Steiner taught that the arrival of adult teeth marks a stage when various forces that had been needed by the physical body can be redirected to higher purposes.
 “After the second dentition, the human being no longer requires certain forces for the development of his physical organism which he formerly required.
 The forces which push out (if I may use this trivial expression) the second teeth are not merely localised in the human head, but they are forces which work in the whole body....” — Rudolf Steiner, PATHS TO KNOWLEDGE OF HIGHER WORLDS.
 But the forces that "push out" the adult teeth have by no means finished this work by age seven.
-Unfortunately for Steiner's teachings and the Waldorf curriculum [see "Curriculum"], the forces that “push out” adult teeth are still slaving away in the physical body until about age 21, which is the end of the Waldorf-fantasized third stage of childhood (ages 14-21).
+Unfortunately for Steiner's teachings and the Waldorf curriculum [see "Curriculum"], the forces that “push out” adult teeth are still slaving away in the physical body until about age twenty one, which is the end of the Waldorf-fantasized third stage of childhood (ages fourteen to twenty-one).
 In sum, Steiner’s numbers don’t add up.
-Or, to frame this more broadly, Steiner used little or no real information to reach conclusions that make little or no sense — as usual.
+Or, to frame this more broadly, Steiner used little or no real information to reach conclusions that make little or no sense.

 At Waldorf schools, there is a “fundamental polarity between teacher and parents. ...
 [T]he role of the teachers [is] to take primary responsibility for the incarnation of the child ...
 [T]he teacher is the king or queen of their classroom.”
 The role of the parents is quite difference.
 Parents should always ask themselves “What can I do for you [i.e., the school].”
 This means identifying “the concrete tasks which serve to embody the school in the community.”